JakubMckowiak/libDEMO2/README.md

 - [x] Adding books to user's account
 - [x] Fast access to all of the books user possesses

-Planned functionality:
+- [x] Ability to edit already existing books

-- [ ] Ability to edit already existing books
+- [x] Ability to edit already existing users

-- [ ] Ability to edit already existing users
+There are no more planned functions to be made

 ---

-Fixed issues:
+##### Fixed issues:

 - [x] No reload of data in both tables after clicking 'Return the book' nor messagebox to approve the action (which is done in the background)
 - [x] When user's account is deleted there is no mechanism to remove his possessions in book.txt record (block the action)